Vital Signs (band): VS-Remixes release in 1999

 In 1999, Rohail Hyatt released the collection of the Signs album songs, mixed with music remixes.
 The VS-Remixes received negative reception from its music journalists, though interested in the idea.
 The VS-Remixes album's only one single, "Maula", which was the only original piece, escaped mediocrity and garnered positive marks.Maula, a patriotic song, became an ultimate success and the song received a lot of appraisal from the music journalists.

 Reunion in 2002 Nazia Hassan concert

 The Signs confirmed their participation in a "Nazia Hassan Tribute Concert" to be held in Karachi on 9 March 2002.
 Popularly known as "Queen of Pakistan Pop music", Nazia Hassan died of lung cancer in London, shocking the entire country.
 The Signs sang their popular songs for the first time in almost 7 years.
 The concert was attended by an enthusiastic audience and it was their original line-up which went up on stage, a line-up that hadn't played together ever since mid-1990, and who still stole the show.

-The Vital Signs reunited for a nostalgic 30-minute stint at the high-profile concert.
-The band realized that a whole new generation of pop fans had grown up and their brand of pop music is still well remembered.
-After the Nazia Tribute Concert, the pop industry was rife with speculations that the Vital Signs were set to record their long-awaited fifth album, but these speculations were denied by the band.
+The Vital Signs reunited for a 30-minute performance at the concert.
+After the Nazia Tribute Concert, the media speculated that Vital Signs could record fifth album.
+The speculations were denied by the band.